BigNate469/barnacle/README.md

+# Barnacle
-# A data storage language designed for small size and human readablility
+A data storage language designed for small size and human readablility
 ## specification & guide
 New values are declared by simply entering a name, space, and a value.
 Example:
 ```